It's highly recommended to use a VPS and low-spread 5-digit broker who closes daily candles at 5 pm New York time.

 How to Build a Strategy: https://belkaglazer.com/en/belkaglazer-en/how-to-build-a-strategy-en

 I recommend changing the default settings for these parameters: ‘TakeProfit’, ‘StopLoss’, ‘StopBar’.
-This will allow you to avoid slippage and, perhaps, a situation where the price does not reach your level of TP only a few pips.
+This will allow you to avoid slippage and, perhaps, a situation where the price does not reach your TP level only a few pips.
 Anyway, it’s a bad idea to close trades simultaneously with others (who are using the default settings).